-The accompanying Consolidated Financial Statements include the accounts of Accenture plc, an Irish company, and its controlled subsidiary companies (collectively, the "Company").
-In this Directors' Report, we use the terms "Accenture," "we," the "Company," "our" and "us" to refer to Accenture plc and its subsidiaries.
+In this Annual Report on Form 10-K, we use the terms "Accenture," "we," "our" and "us" to refer to Accenture plc and its subsidiaries.
+All references to years, unless otherwise noted, refer to our fiscal year, which ends on August 31.